TycheSoftwares/checkout-fees-for-woocommerce/readme.txt

 == Changelog ==

 = 2.13.0 - 09/06/2024 =
-* Fix - Added a nonce check for Cross Site Request Forgery (CSRF) vulnerability on reset button
+* Fix - Added a nonce check for Cross-Site Request Forgery (CSRF) vulnerability on the reset button
-* Fix – Fixed Payment Gateway fees are not changing when the payment gateway is changed when WooCommerce Cart/Checkout blocks is set.
+* Fix – Fixed Payment Gateway fees do not change when the payment gateway is changed when WooCommerce Cart/Checkout blocks are set.
 * Fix - Fixed Maximum fee value option is not working as expected.
-* Fix - Fixed A fatal error is shown when trying to activate 'WooCommerce Table Rate Shipping' plugin with our PGBF lite plugin.
+* Fix - Fixed A fatal error is shown when activating the 'WooCommerce Table Rate Shipping' plugin with our PGBF lite plugin.

 = 2.12.2 - 01/04/2024 =
 * Fix – Cross Site Request Forgery (CSRF) vulnerability.